 BIBIT INDIANS.
 The Bibit (Bibi, Mabibit) Indians were one of the many Coahuiltecan groups of the late seventeenth century that lived in northeastern Coahuila and also ranged across the Rio Grande into the southwestern part of the Edwards Plateau.
 The Bosque-Larios expedition of 1675 encountered the chief of a small group of Bibits who were hunting in what is now the vicinity of Kinney County.
 This leader reported that his band had recently declined in numbers because of a smallpox epidemic.
 The Bibits probably ranged even farther north into the Edwards Plateau, since in 1683–84 Juan Domínguez de Mendoza listed the Bibis among the groups that he expected to see on the Colorado River east of present San Angelo.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "BIBIT INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmb06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "BIBIT INDIANS," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/bmb06.